 Context: You teach subjects where students should learn to notice similarities and differences, identify patterns, or apply inductive reasoning.
-Students will master these skills more quickly through guided practice, and will understand and remember key concepts better if they develop their own understanding.

 Problem & Forces: Students must be able to find patterns and induce ideas, although the nature and importance of such work varies by discipline and topic.
 However, in many cases these skills are needed in later courses and professional work.
 For example, software developers must be able to create code that correctly handles a variety of data values, structures, use cases, or user personas.
 Students who create their own understanding of a key concept are likely to understand and remember it better, and be more able to extend the concept to other situations, than if they read a summary or try to memorize the concept.